Donate with a bank account

-- Name a charity such as St. Jude Children's Research Hospital as the “payable on death” beneficiary of a bank account as part of your legacy.
+- You can add a charity such as St. Jude Children's Research Hospital as the “payable on death” beneficiary of a bank account as part of your legacy.
 Learn more about legacy giving at St. Jude.

-- You can also close a bank account that you no longer use during your lifetime and donate the funds to St. Jude.
+- You can also close a bank account that you no longer use at any point during your lifetime and donate the funds to St. Jude.

-If you would like to make a gift through a bank account, please contact us so that a St. Jude representative can help you get started.
+If you would like to donate through a bank account, please contact us so that a St. Jude representative can help you get started.

 What is the difference in "payable on death" and a beneficiary?

-POD, payable on death, is typically used to avoid probate on a bank account, checking, savings, money market or CD.
-A will in which you name beneficiaries has to go through probate.
+Payable on death (POD), is typically used to avoid probate on a bank account, checking, savings, money market or CD.
+If a beneficiary is named in a will, this transfer typically goes through probate.

-TOD, transfer on death, is similar.
+Transfer on death (TOD), is similar to a POD.
 You can bequeath stocks, brokerage accounts or bonds without them having to pass through probate.

 Why St. Jude?